Conditional Statements

 and Operator

-Let us use the example from earlier where we were checking if x was greater than 10 and less than 20.
+Let’s use the example from earlier where we checked if x was greater than 10 and less than 20.
 We can use the and operator to check both conditions at the same time:

 or Operator